Guide to Requesting Records or Information

 The submission of a FOIA request is required to obtain nonpublic records.
 If you cannot locate the records or information you seek on the Board's web site, you may wish to file a FOIA request (making a request).

-You can find an overview of the Federal Reserve System in The Federal Reserve System: Purposes & Functions, which the Board publishes.
+You can find an overview of the Federal Reserve System in The Fed Explained: What the Central Bank Does, which the Board publishes.
 Additionally, information about the Federal Reserve System as well as general guidance to consumers on matters related to the Board's activities can be found here.
 To find, review, and submit comments on proposals that the Board has requested public comment on, please visit our Proposals for Comment webpage.
 For information from other federal banking regulators, you may want to search the following websites: